 Contagious, vaccine preventable infection caused by bacterium Bordetella pertussis.

-A worldwide cyclic infection.
+A worldwide cyclic infection, known as whooping cough.

 Incidence is highest in infants too young to have completed their primary immunizations series which is six months or younger, and who are at highest risk for developing life-threatening complications.